IJSComplexMatter/cddm/doc/autoapi/cddm/viewer/index.rst

-.. py:class:: DataViewer(norm=None, scale=False, semilogx=True, shape=None, size=None)
+.. py:class:: DataViewer(semilogx=True, shape=None, mask=None)

    Bases: :class:`object`

-   Shows correlation data in plot.
+   Plots normalized correlation data.
 You need to hold reference to this object, otherwise it will not work in interactive mode.

-   :param norm: Normalization constant used in normalization
-   :type norm: int, optional
-   :param scale: Scale constant used in normalization.
-   :type scale: bool, optional
    :param semilogx: Whether plot data with semilogx or not.
    :type semilogx: bool
    :param shape: Original frame shape.
 For non-rectangular you must provide this so